Fees Schedule for Graduate Programs

 Students in coursework-only programs (including those with internship or practicum requirements):

-- Students were making good progress prior to COVID-19 and academic activities or access to necessary resources has been significantly impeded due to pandemic-related impacts (e.g., required courses or experiential learning activities have been cancelled or deferred, personal circumstances).
+- Students who were registered during or before the Winter 2020 session, and were making good progress prior to March 2020 and academic activities or access to necessary resources has been significantly impeded due to pandemic-related impacts (e.g., required courses or experiential learning activities have been cancelled or deferred, personal circumstances).
 This disruption will have been documented by the graduate unit.

 - Completion of outstanding academic activities will require additional time beyond the program length of their degree program.